maelishere/Labyrinth/README.md

     The gameobject must include an Entity or World

-    Variables - use the Appendix.Var<T>() function to syncorhize between server and client
+    Variables - use the Appendix.Var<T>() function to synchronize between server and client

-    Function calls - use Appendix.Method() to register and Appendix.RPC() to call over network, with a max of three generic parameters
+    Function calls - use Appendix.Method() to register and Appendix.RPC() to call over network, with a max of three generic parameters.
+However, only primitives and some built-in unity struts are supported.